 A Weight is Lifted that is Greater than the Tissue Removed.

 What is so gratifying is the effect that correction of gynecomastia can have on how men feel about themselves.
 Sometimes patients can be quite emotional as a huge burden they have carried all their lives is removed.
 It is very freeing, and in fact, life changing for those with the most severe cases.
 Despite any scars, most men are extremely happy with the shape of their chests, the improvement in their self-esteem, and their new found freedom in terms of lifestyle and activity.

 When a man who has been bothered by this all his life has the courage to come in and talk with me about this, I feel a great responsibility to be sensitive to his journey, and to work with him to find a good solution to the problem.
 If you are a man who is similarly affected, know that you have options.
-When you are ready, seek out a Board-certified Plastic Surgeon who can help you remove this burden from your life.
+When you are ready, seek out a board-certified or board-eligible plastic surgeon who can help you remove this burden from your life.

 No joke, we can help.